 Mild side effects can occur with Vraylar use.
 This list doesn’t include all possible mild side effects of the drug.
-For more information, you can refer to Vraylar’s medication guide.
+For more information, you can refer to Vraylar’s prescribing information.

-Mild side effects that have been reported with Vraylar use can include:
+Mild side effects that have been reported with Vraylar use include:

 - weight gain*